-NERA is collaborating with technology developer SPEE3D, Charles Darwin University and ConocoPhillips to support the development of a new high-speed, low-cost metal 3D printing technology specifically for the oil and gas industry.
+NERA has collaborated with technology developer SPEE3D, Charles Darwin University and Santos to support the development of a new high-speed, low-cost metal 3D printing technology specifically for the oil and gas industry.

 While existing 3D printing technology suits niche manufacturing, the SPEE3D printer is a game-changer for on-site, fast, high-volume parts that are crucial for Australia's energy resources sector.

-SPEE3D's printer is helping to move industry business structures from a costly 'ordering-warehousing' model to a faster and more efficient 'print-on-demand' scenario.
+SPEE3D's technology is helping to move industry business structures from a costly 'ordering-warehousing' model to a faster and more efficient 'print-on-demand' scenario.

 The new 3D printing technology developed by SPEE3D uses a novel new metal deposition technique, relying on kinetic energy from a rocket engine rather than thermal energy from a laser to promote the bonding of metal particles.
 The new process allows parts to be formed faster than traditional 3D printing allows, and at low cost.